Abergavenny: Events

 Held during the first week of August every year, the National Eisteddfod is a celebration of the culture and language in Wales.
 The festival travels from place to place, alternating between north and south Wales, attracting around 150,000 visitors and over 250 tradestands and stalls.
 In 2016 it was held in Abergavenny for the first time since 1913.
 The Chair and Crown for 2016 were presented to the festival's Executive Committee at a ceremony held in Monmouth on 14 June 2016.

 The Abergavenny Food Festival is held in the second week of September each year.
 The Steam, Veteran and Vintage Rally takes place in May every year.
 The event expands year on year with the 2016 rally including a rock choir, shire horses, motorcycling stunts, vintage cars and steam engines.
 The Country and Western Music Festival is attended by enthusiasts of country music.
 It marked its third year in 2016 and was attended by acts including Ben Thompson, LA Country and many more.
 The event was last held in 2017.
 The Abergavenny Writing Festival began in April 2016 and is a celebration of writing and the written word.
 The Abergavenny Arts Festival, first held in 2018, celebrates arts in their broadest sense and showcases amateur and professional artists from the vibrant local arts scene together with some from further afield.

 Welsh language

+The Cymreigyddion y Fenni (translation: the Abergavenny Welsh Society) was founded in the town in 1883, after a meeting which was held in the Sun Inn.
+Shortly afterwards the town hosted the National Eisteddfod of Wales in 1838 and much later in 1913.
 In recent decades, the number of Welsh speakers in the town has increased dramatically.
 The 2001 census recorded that 10% of the local population spoke the language, a five-fold increase over ten years from the figure of 2% recorded in 1991.
 The town has one of the two Welsh-medium primary schools in Monmouthshire, Ysgol Gymraeg y Fenni, which was founded in the early 1990s.
 It is also home to the Abergavenny Welsh society, Cymreigyddion y Fenni, and the local Abergavenny Eisteddfod.
+The National Eisteddfod of Wales was held most recently in Abergavenny in 2016.